project-gemmi/gemmi/docs/mol.rst

 ~~~~~~~

 In addition to generic functions common for all coordinate file formats,
-we have file-format specific functions.
-They are preferrable if you want
+we have file-format-specific functions.
+These are preferable if you want
-to pass additional options or, in case of C++, to avoid linking with the
+to pass additional options or, in the case of C++, avoid linking with
-code you don't use.
+unused parts of Gemmi.
 Here is how to read a PDB file:

 .. tab:: C++